melink14/rikaikun/README.md

 ### Features

-- Read out the Japanese words using Chrome Text To Speech capababilities.
+- Read out the Japanese words using Chrome Text To Speech capabilities.
 (Off by default)
 - Change where the popup appears on your screen.
 (Where your mouse cursor is by default)
 - Copy current definitions to they keyboard.
 - Add a delay before popup is shown to avoid constant distractions.